-- concerns raised without a reasonable belief that they tend to show one or more of the Speak Up concerns outlined above.
+- Speak Up concerns raised which the reporting colleague knows to be false or without a reasonable belief that they tend to show one or more of the Speak Up concerns outlined above.
 Colleagues are not expected to prove the truth of a concern.
 However they must have a reasonable belief that there are grounds for their concern. - any Discloser is penalised or threatened with penalisation by a colleague for raising a concern. - any colleague conceals or covers up a matter which could be the subject of a Speak Up concern. - an investigation upholds an allegation(s) of wrongdoing in relation to the conduct of a Respondent(s).

-If a colleague is told not to Speak Out or Speak Up, including by a person in authority, he/she should not agree to remain silent and if he/she raises a concern, he/she will be afforded the full protections set out in this Policy.
+If a colleague is told not to Speak Out or Speak Up, including by a person in authority, he/she should not agree to remain silent and if he/she raises a Speak Up concern, he/she will be afforded the full protections set out in this Policy.

-In addition, Senior Board Members and Management cannot interfere with, impede, mislead or try to stop an investigation and there may be disciplinary implications were this to occur.
+In addition, Board Members and Management must not interfere with, impede, mislead or try to stop an investigation and there may be disciplinary implications were this to occur.